 ok, so I read this morning in the news that “Vitamin Water” can no longer advertise themselves as a “healthy” choice.
 There is way too much sugar in it.
-So I looked into the nutritional info on this product and found this blog from August 2007.
+So I looked into the nutritional info on this product and found an article from August 2007.
 Very informative.
 The alternative suggestion at the end of the blog regarding stevia is something you might want to look into.
-I’ve been using stevia in my coffe and LOVE it!
-Watch your sugars please and have a great week! – Justin Flores (email@example.com)
+I’ve been using stevia in my coffee and LOVE it!
+Watch your sugars please and have a great week! – Justin Flores

 Serving Size 8 fl oz; Servings per Container 2.5